bohdanszymanik/client-server-codespace-example/README.md

 cd client
 npm start

-TODO:
+TODO
-Get a browser client working that calls the server.
+1. Get a browser client working that calls the server.
 I can't figure out how to get the browser to access the server.
 The thing is...
 I have managed to get this working before.

 npx https-server -p 3000
 or npm https-server -c-1 -p 3000 for a simplifed browser embedded in vscode

 or use the VSCode 'Live Serve' extension.

+2. Get OAuth going for a flow that submits credentials to generate a bearer token to access a protected resource.